ozsellsatvs/motohouse-inventory/README.md

 - Repo → **Settings → Actions → General**
 - Scroll to **Workflow permissions** → select **Read and write permissions** → **Save**

+## 4b.
+Add a free scraping proxy key (required)

+motohousems.com's firewall blocks requests coming from GitHub's own servers (it doesn't block your phone/browser, just cloud/datacenter traffic).
+To get around that, the scraper routes its requests through a free proxy service called ScraperAPI, which makes the requests look like they're coming from a normal residential connection.

+1. Go to **scraperapi.com** → **Sign Up** (free plan, no credit card needed:
+   1,000 requests/month, plenty for one scrape a day).
+2. After signing up, your **API key** is shown on your dashboard — copy it.
+3. In your repo: **Settings → Secrets and variables → Actions → New
+   repository secret**.
+4. Name: `SCRAPER_API_KEY`   Value: *(paste the key)* → **Add secret**.

+Without this secret, the daily scrape will run but come back empty (blocked by the dealer site's firewall).

 ## 5. Turn on GitHub Pages

 - Repo → **Settings → Pages**